Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Guiding General Principles

-Siena College supports the concept of rigorous peer review of teaching, scholarship, and service for tenure and promotion decisions.
-Excellent teaching is a priority; teaching, scholarship and service are all important to the ongoing success of the College.
+Siena University supports the concept of rigorous peer review of teaching, scholarship, and service for tenure and promotion decisions.
+Excellent teaching is a priority; teaching, scholarship and service are all important to the ongoing success of the University.
 Excellence in one or two areas does not offset inadequacies in another.

 Definition of Terms

-According to the Handbook, departments must “provide clear and specific guidance for faculty members” who are submitting applications to the Status Committee (III.A.1.d.1-2).
+According to the Faculty Handbook, departments must “provide clear and specific guidance for faculty members” who are submitting applications to the Status Committee (see Section III.A.1-4).
 Therefore, Departmental standards should define, as clearly as possible, terms which may be specific to their disciplines.

 Standards for Scholarship